bitovi/canjs.com/_guides/why.md

 * Batman 15kb

 Size is not everything.
 It really is what’s inside that counts.
 And that’s where we think CanJS really delivers a lot of bang for your buck.

-Ease of use
+## Ease of use

 This site highlights the most important features of CanJS.
-The library comes with thorough documentation and examples on the [DoneJS documentation page](http://donejs.com/docs.html).
+The library comes with thorough documentation and examples on the [CanJS documentation page](/docs).
 There are example apps for each library and several example for jQuery.

-CanJS is also supported by [Bitovi](http://bitovi.com/), formerly Jupiter Consulting.
+CanJS is also supported by [Bitovi](http://bitovi.com/).
 We are extremely active on the [forums](https://forum.javascriptmvc.com/#Forum/canjs).
 And should the need arise, we provide support, training, and development.

 ## Safety